trokster/xcayp/README.md

 or synchronised directly to the server whenever you are online.

-The goal is to provide to the comunity  a robust interface basis which can be used by other as the fundation to build their online aplications.
+The goal is to provide the community with a robust interface base which can be used by other as the fundation to build their online aplications.

 Status